 The new PocketBook Era is an eBook reader with a 7 inch, 1264 x 1680 pixel E Ink Carta 1200 display, a frontlight with adjustable color temperatures, and a 1,700 mAh (6.29 Wh) battery.
 It’s a waterproof device with an IPX8 rating.
 And it’s got one feature that’s increasingly uncommon in the eReader space: a built-in speaker.

 That means you can use this eReader to listen to music or audiobooks without connecting headphones or an external speaker.
 And since PocketBook’s software supports text-to-speech, you can even listen to books that aren’t professionally narrated (if you can live with robotic sounding voices).
+First unveiled in June, the PocketBook ERA is now available for purchase for $199 and up.

 For example, we already knew the device would have 1GB of RAM, at least 16GB of storage, and a dual-core processor.
 Now we know which processor.
 It’s an Allwinner B288 chip, which is an ARM Cortex-A7 processor designed for low-power E Ink devices.